MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 These signals enable real-time interaction between the compressor model and the system-level of BEV.
 The served fluid is a two-phase refrigerant.
 R1234yf is used to accurately represent phase-change and thermodynamic behavior.
+More information is available at [2].

  ## GT-SUITE